bugzilla/bugzilla/docs/en/rst/administration.rst

 harder to use.
 Custom Fields should be added only when necessary and with careful consideration.

-.. tip:: Before adding a Custom Field, make sure that Bugzilla cannot already do the desired behavior.
+.. note:: Before adding a Custom Field, make sure that Bugzilla cannot already do the desired behavior.
 Many Bugzilla options are not enabled by default, and many times Administrators find that simply enabling certain options that already exist is sufficient.